aiforged/docs/docs/services/classification/chatgpt-classifier.md

 * **Page-by-Page Classification:**\
   Classification is performed individually for each page within a document.

-{% hint style="info" %}
+!!! info
     When designing your questions, make sure they are appropriate for single-page evaluation, as each page is assessed separately.
-{% endhint %}

 ***